Fatdevil/GolfIQ-YOLO/docs/greeniq.md

 3. The currently pinned hole is projected into local ENU space.
 4. `evaluatePutt` runs once a landing exists for a `putt` phase shot.

 A new “GreenIQ feedback” card appears in the planner/results column whenever the current session is a putt.
-By default the card is hidden until the putt is holed.
-QA can toggle an override switch (disabled when tournament-safe is on) to surface live feedback before the hole is finished.
+By default the card remains hidden until the hole is completed.
+In non-tournament sessions QA can enable the override to preview live feedback before the hole is finished.
+When tournament-safe is active the override is disabled and the card only appears after the hole is complete.

 Displayed copy: